marcmylemans/marcmylemans.github.io/_posts/2024-05-09-CreateVHDFromISO.md

 ### What's New?

 The TemplateBuilder script now includes:
-- **Automated ISO to VHD(X) Conversion:** Using the powerful [Convert-WindowsImage](https://github.com/x0nn/Convert-WindowsImage) script, the TemplateBuilder automates the conversion of Windows Server ISO files to VHD(X).
+- **Automated ISO to VHD(X) Conversion:** Using the powerful [Convert-WindowsImage](https://github.com/x0nn/Convert-WindowsImage) script, the TemplateBuilder automates the conversion of Windows ISO files to VHD(X).
 - **Integrated Answer File Handling:** The script injects an `unattend.xml` file directly into the VHD(X), allowing for a fully automated Windows setup.
 - ** Enables the NetFx3 feature by default.